 A: Facebook now limits re-engagement to 4 cases mentioned above.
 To maintain the same scenarios of communication you should consider substituting Messenger steps with SMS or Email steps.
 We recommend you to start gathering that contact information and opt-in permission sooner than later.

-Beyond tags, you’ll be able to send a single message to the users who explicitly opt in to receive it.
+Beyond tags, you’ll be able to send a single message to the contacts who explicitly opt in to receive it.
 The one-time notification (OTN) will allow you to send messages beyond 24 hours for use cases that don’t fall into the definition of the four Message Tags.
-ManyChat recently introduced a new OTN Request block option inside of Messenger Steps to let you request an OTN from subscribers.
+ManyChat recently introduced a new OTN Request block option inside of Messenger Steps to let you request an OTN from contacts.

 Q: I can see only 3 Facebook tags in ManyChat’s Content type menu.
 What’s up with the Human Agent tag?